 Conditions of service

 The normal hours of work are 36.5 hours per week.
+However, this is a senior post and flexibility will be expected in response to varying workload.
+Reasonable notice will be given and where properly authorised such work will be recompensed as stated in the terms and conditions.
 The annual leave entitlement is 27 days per year, plus 6 College closure days, plus public holidays.

 UCL is committed to flexible working to support a healthy work life balance.
-A number of types of flexibility will be considered for this role including remote working, compressed/flexible hours, and/or a part-time appointment.
+A number of types of flexibility will be considered for this role including partial remote working, compressed/flexible hours, and/or a part-time appointment.

 Additional information